Jeroen0494/SELinuxPolicies/policies/README.md

 In the <i>opt</i> folder you can find the programs that will be contained by the SELinux policies.
 You can find those in the <i>policies</i> folder

-All files are available under the ISC license.